Vegz78/McAirpos/README.md

 When changing button layouts, edit _/sd/arcade.cfg_ for keyboard(or 1 gamepad) and edit the uinput mapping files _arcade1.py_ and _arcade2.py_ under _~/McAirpos/McAirpos/uinput-mapper/configs/_ for 2 gamepads.
 When using gamepads, always remember to edit the corresponding gamepad to keyboard key mappings in both the _arcade1&2.py_ files with changes made in _/sd/arcade.cfg_.

 ## Development news
+[**2021.02.02:**](https://github.com/Vegz78/McAirpos/commit/e1ab57e3f52b4646d7e1ee0352b41d141badd023) Added support and quick installation script for [*Recalbox 7.1.1-Reloaded!*](https://www.recalbox.com), only tested on a RPi4 4GB.
+Silent game launch with logging to /tmp/McAirpos.log instead of stdout, argument option ```verbose``` for old launch with text to screen.
+Some small fixes and cleanup of code.<br>
 [**2021.01.28:**](https://github.com/Vegz78/McAirpos/commit/e96e6cb0f3b8fe5f3fc011bf8522ac8cae0d9dde) Tested McAirpos running ok with keyboard and gamepad controllers on the following systems:<br>
 -RPi4 B 4GB: RetroPie 4/400 image, v4.7.1(buster, kernel 5.4.72), RetroPie(FKMS ON), CLI(FKMS ON&OFF)<br>
 -RPi4 B 4GB: RetroPie v4.7.3 on top of RPi OS(buster, kernel 4.19.97), RetroPie(FKMS ON), CLI(FKMS ON&OFF)<br>